'Polite, Helpful, Passionate'

 - Ensure round the clock presence of uniformed, well trained, well educated, alert and vigilant force.

-- Traffic management on 12 Highways across the province.
+- Manage traffic on 12 highways across the province.

-In order to distinguish the Punjab Highway Patrol from general Police, a special uniform has been designed.
+In order to distinguish Punjab Highway Patrol from general police, a special uniform has been designed.